Skip to main content

 Windows Server: Windows Server 2012 or older

-macOS: macOS Big Sur 11 and above
+macOS: Big Sur 11 or older

 What this means for you